-We also lease 30 facilities from related parties.
+We lease 29 facilities from related parties.
 Our occupancy is based on either month-to-month or contractual, multi-year lease arrangements which are billed and paid monthly.
-Leasing properties provided by an affiliate that owns a substantial commercial property portfolio affords us significant operating flexibility.
-However, we are not limited to such arrangements.
-See Note 13, "Leases" for further information regarding the cost of leased properties.
+Leasing properties from a related party affords us significant operating flexibility; however, we are not limited to such arrangements.
+See Note 12, "Leases" for further information regarding the cost of leased properties.

 We purchase employee medical, workers' compensation, property and casualty, cargo, warehousing and other general liability insurance from an insurance company owned by our controlling shareholder.
 In our Consolidated Balance Sheets, we record our insured claims liability and the related recovery in insurance and claims, and other receivables.
-At December 31, 2021 and 2020, there were \$20.4 million and \$13.3 million, respectively, included in each of these accounts for insured claims with an affiliate.
+At December 31, 2022 and 2021, there were \$16.2 million and \$20.4 million, respectively, included in each of these accounts for insured claims with an affiliate.

 Other services from affiliates, including contracted transportation services, are delivered to us on a per-transaction-basis or pursuant to separate contractual arrangements provided in the ordinary course of business.
-At December 31, 2021 and 2020, amounts due to affiliates were \$17.8 million and \$17.1 million, respectively.
+At December 31, 2022 and 2021, amounts due to affiliates were \$20.6 million and \$17.8 million, respectively.

+During the 2022, we purchased used tractors from an affiliate totaling \$4.7 million.
 During 2021, we contracted with an affiliate to provide real property improvements for us totaling \$956,000.
-During 2020, we contracted with an affiliate to provide real property improvements for us totaling \$3.0 million and purchased wheels and tires from an affiliate totaling \$618,000 during the same period.
-There were no such purchases made during 2019.